linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 7 - Applied Portfolio Management/Chapter 26 - Alternative Assets.md

 # Growth of Alternative Assets

-Hedge funds, as an asset class, have seen the largest growth in recent years, from  $263 billion in 2000 to over$ 4 trillion in 2021.
+Hedge funds, as an asset class, have seen the largest growth in recent years, from  \$263 billion in 2000 to over\$ 4 trillion in 2021.
 Venture capital and leveraged buyout funds dominate the private equity sector, and both have experienced rapid recent growth.
-For example, venture capital grew from $225 billion in assets under management in 2000 to nearly $1 trillion in 2021.
+For example, venture capital grew from \$225 billion in assets under management in 2000 to nearly \$1 trillion in 2021.
 Figure 26.1 demonstrates the growth of assets under management

 Institutional investors, such as those that manage university endowments, foundations, and pension funds, have a fiduciary responsibility to the owners of those funds.
 This means they are legally obligated to act in good faith and trust on behalf of their clients' best interests, putting those interests ahead of even their own.
 The "prudent man rule" (since renamed the prudent person rule) was first applied to investments in the U.S. trust law case Harvard College v.
 Amory (1830), which required trustees to defend their investment decisions as prudent.
 But how does one define prudence?